PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 05:43:48
+Last updated: 2024-04-07 05:44:21
-Random Quote: You ever touch me again, I will burn your eyes out! - Starlight
+Random Quote: I have been called many things, my lord, byt kind is seldom one of them.  -  Maester Aemon